 Bicycle rentals are available and are an excellent way to see the area.
 Dave and I once rode bikes all the way to Niagara on the Lake from Niagara Falls to tour some wineries.

 Getting to Niagara Falls

-Busses operate from downtown Toronto and Buffalo New York.
+Buses operate from downtown Toronto and Buffalo, New York.